MBA

 Elective Courses *

-Choose College of Business courses at the 5000 or higher level to fulfill the 9 credit elective requirement.
-Courses taken as foundation courses do not apply.9
+Choose College of Business courses or MBA concentration course requirement offered by another college at the 5000 level or higher to fulfill the 12-credit elective requirement.
+Courses taken as foundation courses do not apply.12

 Career Capstone Course